Soumyadeep-Sinha/E-Hospital/readme.md

 --> Dedicated pages and server for Admin.
 --> Complete control to Admin.
 --> NEW : Chatbox feature added for both user and Admin.
+--> NEW : Now admin can delete patients or see their receipt.
 --> Secure authentication enabled for admin and some userside routes.

 ### Things to take care :